Over-Mind1/Over-Mind1/README.md

 ## 🧠 Quote to Live By

-> *"AI won’t replace you — someone using AI will."*
+> *"AI won't replace you — someone using AI will."*